 Perhaps you already have a business idea that you can't get out of your mind.
 Or maybe you're excited about the promise of the collaborative economy, and are currently exploring different ideas.
 In either case, we assume that you're interested in building a successful marketplace business with thousands of users.

-According to the startup playbook by Sam Altman, four things are critical for success: the idea, the product, the team and the execution.
-The same basic principles apply whether you’re building a global business, a local co-operative, or a non-profit.
-Everything starts from the idea.
+According to the startup playbook by Sam Altman, four things are critical for success: the idea, the product, the team, and the execution.
+The same basic principles apply whether you're building a global business, a local co-operative, or a non-profit.
+Everything starts with the idea.

 In this article, we are going to cover the following topics:

-When I meet aspiring entrepreneurs, they are usually very excited about their idea and have a global vision for their concept.
-On the other hand, they usually have a much harder time defining what is the value proposition for their users or what kind of strategy are they going to implement for gaining traction.
+When I meet aspiring entrepreneurs, they are usually very excited about their idea and have a global vision for their concepts.
+On the other hand, they usually have a much harder time defining the value proposition for their users or what kind of strategy they are going to implement to gain traction.

 When someone has a marketplace idea, they tend to describe how great it is when everyone uses it.
-Let’s take the most common sharing example: a marketplace where people from all over the world share tools with their neighbors.
-This concept can easily be related to; most people want to live in a world where things are shared with each other.
+Let's take the most common sharing example: a marketplace where people from all over the world share tools with their neighbors.
+It's easy to relate to this concept; most people want to live in a world where things are shared with each other.
 Most people will tell you they love this idea.
 Unfortunately, this is not enough to make them actually use this service.
-If they are not in need of tools, or don’t have unused tools to share, building this kind of marketplace you are not solving their personal problems.
+If they do not need tools or don't have unused tools to share, a marketplace for sharing tools won't solve any tangible problem for them.

 In the report Sharing is the New Buying: How to Win in the Collaborative Economy, industry expert Jeremiah Owyang shows that most people use peer-to-peer marketplaces for the same reasons they consume products in general: to get a cheaper price, better quality, or convenience.
 People may claim sustainability and sense of community are important values for them, but these values do not necessarily guide their actions.
 If something they need is expensive, or the quality is bad, or it's not very accessible, then that's a real problem.
 Airbnb is a great example of a marketplace that started by solving such a problem: offering accommodation and breakfast for attendees who were unable to book a hotel (due to all of them being sold out) when they came to the IDSA design conference held in San Francisco in October of 2007.